 - Dialectical behavior therapy (DBT).
-DBT was designed specifically to treat borderline personality disorder.
-Generally done through individual, group and phone counseling, DBT uses a skills-based approach combined with physical and meditation-like exercises to teach you how to regulate your emotions, tolerate distress and improve relationships.
+DBT can include group or individual therapy designed specifically to treat borderline personality disorder.
+DBT uses a skills-based approach to teach you how to manage your emotions, tolerate distress and improve relationships.

 - Mentalization-based therapy (MBT).
-MBT is a type of talk therapy that helps you identify and separate your own thoughts and feelings from those of people around you.
+MBT is a type of talk therapy that helps you identify your own thoughts and feelings at any given moment and create an alternate perspective on the situation.
 MBT emphasizes thinking before reacting.

 - Transference-focused psychotherapy (TFP).
 Also called psychodynamic psychotherapy, TFP aims to help you understand your emotions and interpersonal difficulties through the developing relationship between you and your therapist.
 You then apply these insights to ongoing situations.

-At times, you may need more intense treatment in a psychiatric hospital or clinic.
-Hospitalization can also keep you safe from self-injury or suicidal thoughts or behaviors.
+At times, you may need more-intense treatment in a psychiatric hospital or clinic.
+Hospitalization may also keep you safe from self-injury or address suicidal thoughts or behaviors.

 Because treatment can be intense and long term, you have the best chance for success when you consult mental health providers who have experience treating borderline personality disorder.

 - Silk KR.
-Borderline personality disorder: Epidemiology, clinical features, diagnosis, and differential diagnosis. http://www.uptodate.com/index.
-Accessed July 17, 2012.
+Borderline personality disorder: Epidemiology, clinical features, course, assessment, diagnosis, and differential diagnosis. http://www.uptodate.com/home.
+Accessed July 1, 2015.

 - Silk KR.
 Treatment of borderline personality disorder. http://www.uptodate.com/home.
 Accessed July 1, 2015.